Think about it. What strikes you most when you listen to a podcast?

-It’s provided with a 48V phantom power supply and XLR to 3.5mm cable too.
-The cardioid polar pattern ensures that the sound pickup is reduced from all sides, making it perfect for podcasting.
-The shock mount is pretty durable and sturdy, which makes it capable of lowering trill by vibration.
+It’s provided with a 48V phantom power supply and an XLR to 3.5mm cable too.
+The cardioid polar pattern makes sure that the sound pickup is reduced from all sides, making it perfect for podcasting.
+The shock mount is pretty durable and sturdy, which makes it capable of lowering trills caused by vibration.

-- All-in-one podcasting package with everything you can need
+- All-in-one podcasting package with everything you need

 - Features 48V phantom power supply